LyudmilaKostanyan/Bandwidth-Saturation-Test/README.md

 The test demonstrates the concept of memory bottlenecks, recalling the original Von Neumann architecture's limitation where the same data bus is shared for both instructions and data, affecting overall system performance.

 ### Expected Outcome

-- The test is designed to show how memory throughput decreases when the memory bus becomes saturated.
+* The test is designed to show how memory throughput decreases when the memory bus becomes saturated.
-- The test will simulate high memory usage and demonstrate how the limited bandwidth can impact overall performance.
+* The test will simulate high memory usage and demonstrate how the limited bandwidth can impact overall performance.
-- The results will show how multiple threads accessing the same buffer can cause contention, and how this contention is a result of the shared memory bus in a system architecture.
+* The results will show how multiple threads accessing the same buffer can cause contention, and how this contention is a result of the shared memory bus in a system architecture.

+## Problem Description

+Memory bandwidth saturation occurs when the rate at which data can be read from or written to DRAM reaches its limit.
+In multi-threaded applications, excessive memory operations can lead to contention, especially when memory access patterns are not optimized.

+This test investigates how the available memory bandwidth is utilized and whether the system reaches the saturation point under increasing workloads.

 ## Example Output

-The output of the program will show the throughput in MB/s for different thread configurations.
-An example output might look like this:

 ```
 Performance Results: